 Looking for a welder for your home workshop?
 Whether you’re restoring your dream car or fabricating something completely different, a MIG welder can be an incredibly beneficial investment.
 The technology might date back to the 1940s, but it’s ideal for lower-power consumption needs, although there are plenty of high-power, commercial-grade MIG welders out there that you might want to consider.
 Of course, it can be challenging to find the right welder – you’ll need to compare them on a head-to-head basis, feature to feature, in order to make an informed purchase decision.
 We’ve done the legwork for you.
-Below, you’ll find a rundown of the 10 best MIG welders on the market for 2019, followed by an in-depth review for each model.
+Below, you’ll find a rundown of the 10 best MIG welders on the market, followed by an in-depth review for each model.
 We’ll even break down what you need to know about buying a MIG welder for your home workshop in our in-depth buying guide later on.

 Table of Contents